-The one main reportable operating segment of the Company is the distribution of computers, mobile phone, related accessories and related service, and the single geographical area of its operations is Thailand.
+The one main reportable operating segment of the Company is the distribution of computers, mobile phone, related accessories and related service, which revenue is recognised at a point in time, and the single geographical area of its operations is Thailand.
 Segment performance is measured based on operating profit or loss, on a basis consistent with that used to measure operating profit or loss in the financial statements.
 As a result, all of the revenues, operating profits and assets as reflected in these financial statements pertain to the aforementioned reportable operating segment and geographical area.